OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/registration.md

   <img src="../assets/Freemium_Offline_Registration_Warning.PNG" />
 </p>

 When you are using Offline Registration option, user can either send the user detials in encrypted format or in decrypted manner.
 To send the data in encrypted manner, refer to [Get Verification Code using Encrypted User Details](#get-verification-code-using-encrypted-details).
-If the user wants to know the exact details they are sending to OpsHub Integration Manager, they can use the decrypted registered details.
+If the user wants to know the exact details they are sending to <code class="expression">space.vars.SITENAME</code>, they can use the decrypted registered details.
 Refer to [Get Verification Code using Decrypted User Details](#get-verification-code-using-decrypted-user-details).

 ## Get Verification Code using Encrypted Details